CKalitin/ckalitin.github.io/_posts/2025-01-12-launch-architecture-tradeoffs.md

 ![Image]({{site.url}}/assets/images/launch-architecture-tradeoffs/StarshipMeme1.jpg){: height="300" .align-center}
 ![Image]({{site.url}}/assets/images/launch-architecture-tradeoffs/StarshipMeme2.jpg){: height="300" .align-center}
-<i>Everyone on X already understands all my points here intrinsically through memes.
+<i>Everyone on X already understands all my points intrinsically through memes.
 A meme is worth a million words, and it spreads as a mind virus.</i>

 ### <b>Not Having Full Buy-in To The New Paradigm Explains All The Foolishness We're Seeing</b>